nstarman/utilipy/docs/index.rst

 ########

 Welcome to ``utilipy``, a collection of useful python codes.
-This is a centralized repository for much of the non project-specific code I have written or come across.
+This is a centralized repository for non project-specific code.
 There are modules for making advanced decorators, interfacing with IPython environments, miscellaneous astronomical functions, data utilities, making fitting libraries inter-operable, improving astropy units and quantity-enabled functions, and much more.

+The package is being actively developed in a `public repository on GitHub <https://github.com/nstarman/utilipy>`_ so if you have any trouble, `open an issue <https://github.com/nstarman/utilipy/issues>`_ there.

 .. image:: https://zenodo.org/badge/192425953.svg
    :target: https://zenodo.org/badge/latestdoi/192425953